Parliamentary ping-pong: Timeliness

-Example
+Examples

+Prevention of Terrorism Bill 2005

 An extreme example of parliamentary ping-pong involved the Prevention of Terrorism Bill 2005.
 Over the course of 30 hours on 10–11 March 2005, the bill was considered five times by the Lords and four times by the Commons.

 The need for legislation, and associated time pressure, arose from the court case A v Secretary of State for the Home Department.
 Ten individuals suspected of terrorism had been detained indefinitely under Part IV of the Anti-terrorism, Crime and Security Act 2001.
 Nine of them appealed against their imprisonment; in December 2004 the Law Lords (then the court of last resort in the UK) granted the appeal, on the grounds that Part IV was incompatible with the Human Rights Act 1998.
 The suspects were not freed immediately, as existing powers allowed terrorism suspects to be detained up to 90 days without charge.
 The judgment effectively set a deadline of 14 March 2005 for Parliament to pass alternative legislation which could be applied to the suspects without violating their human rights.

 In response to the judgment, the government proposed to create control orders, which could be applied to the suspects.
 The bill necessary to introduce these powers was tabled in the House of Commons on 22 February 2005.
 The bill passed in the Commons, then the Lords amended it to include a sunset clause, which the Commons did not agree with.
 As Parliament would not be sitting over the weekend of 12–13 March, the legislation had to be completed by the end of Friday 11 March.
 With the deadline approaching, the bill began to ping-pong between the two Houses.
 The timetable was: